Wiferpagri/High-Performance-Employee-Resign-Prediction/README.md

 # High Performance Employee Resign Prediction

-High performance employee resign prediction using graphs, supervised and unsupervised learning.
+High performance employee resign prediction using graphs (with node embeddings) and supervised learning.
 This data was taken from Indra Hackday 2024 - People Analytics.
 The winner from this competiton had 0.5614 F1 score on test data.
-Applying various techniques such as graph embeddings and Feature Engineering we were able to get 0.5889 F1 score using a Neural Network.
+Applying various techniques such as graph embeddings and Feature Engineering we were able to get 0.6004 F1 score using XGBoost Classifier.

-## Installation guide

-Please read [install.md](install.md) for details on how to set up this project.
+Applying a dimensionality reduction technique named Recursive Feature Extraction with the XGBoost Classifier, the number of features (no node embeddings features included) was reduced from 50+ to only 4, finding that employee's seniority and the interaction between employee and boss gender are the most important features to predict the early resignation of an employee with high performance.

 ## Project Organization